transfem-org/TransFish/README.md

 # cp -r ../misskey/files . # if you don't use object storage
 ```

+## 💅 Customize

+- To add custom CSS for all users, edit `/custom/instance.css`.
+- To add static assets (such as images for the splash screen), place them in the `/custom/` folder.
+They'll then be avaliable with `https://yourinstance.tld/static-assets/filename.png`.

 ## 🚀 Build and launch!

 ### `git pull` and run these steps to update Calckey in the future!